 Why Credit Scores Are So Vital With a Home Purchase

 Are you considering buying your first home?
 Having your financial house in order will play a significant role in your purchase.
-You need to have a good credit score or FICO score (Fair Isaac Corporation) to impress the bank to whom you’ve applied for the mortgage.
+It would be best if you had a good credit score or FICO score (Fair Isaac Corporation) to impress the bank to whom you’ve applied for the mortgage.
 A good credit score can help you to get the loan at an affordable interest rate.

 The credit score generally varies from 300 to 850 range.
 But don’t worry, you don’t have to reach the 850 credit score for obtaining the home loan.
-Cnbc.com reports the credit score with 760 points can help you to obtain a mortgage with a favorable interest rate.
+Cnbc.com reports that a credit score of 760 points can help you obtain a mortgage with a favorable interest rate.

 However, who is insuring your loan and what kind of loan you are taking out creates a variation on the minimum credit score.
 But all the mortgage experts will agree that the FICO score or credit score around 740-760 is ideal as you can get the lowest interest rate on your mortgage.
 You can get your credit report to check your score free from the major credit reporting agencies one time a year for free.

 The three credit reporting agencies are Equifax, Transunion, and Experian.
 If you know your scores are less than ideal but aren’t sure the best way to increase them, you might want to give a company like Credit Karma a look.
 Credit Karma can be a financial lifesaver with the financial information they provide.

 One of the more significant and helpful things they do is provide you with the information necessary to make the right credit decisions.
 For example, does it make sense for you to pay down a credit card?
 Would that make your score increase or decrease?
 Many consumers make awful credit decisions based on a lack of credible data points.